dewittpe/pkgstr-and-ci/00-slides/talk.md

 * What if someone moves a data file?

-* What if some careless Winblows dev forgets that real operating systems are case sensitive?
+* What if a Windows dev forgets that other operating systems are case sensitive?

 * What if someone fat fingers the file and changes something, saves the file, and breaks it?

 * What if your script requires dplyr 0.7.0 or newer and the end user has version 0.5.0 installed?

+    - To this point I had a collaborative project work with dplyr 0.4.3 but fail with 0.5.0.

 # The simplest R Package